 The increased regulation of the groundfish fishery implemented by this action will likely have negative impacts on several of the key social factors identified in Amendment 13.
 Reductions in DAS and differential DAS counting areas will cause disruptions in daily living and will reduce occupational opportunities in the groundfish fishery.
 It is likely that the attitudes of fishermen towards the regulations will also suffer negative impacts, as fishermen resent the imposition of additional regulations so soon after the adoption of Amendment 13.
 The social impacts will not be evenly distributed.
+Ports most affected by the differential DAS counting area in the inshore Gulf of Maine will be more heavily impacts than those ports that do not rely on that area for a substantial portion of groundfish revenues.
 The impacts on vessel safety are uncertain.
+The Proposed Action was selected in part because it was viewed as having less adverse impact on safety that the other most promising alternative, but that does not mean that there will be no impacts on vessel safety.
+Some of the measures adopted in this action may help mitigate the adverse social impacts.
+These measures include the DAS leasing program, the extension of the Eastern U.S./Canada Haddock SAP, the adjustment to the haddock TAC for the CAI Hook Gear Haddock SAP, and the Category B (regular) DAS Program.
 Some of the smaller inshore vessels that are most affected by the action may be unable to take advantage of these programs, however, and so their communities may not receive much benefit from them.

 The trip limits on cod, yellowtail flounder, winter flounder and hake not only reduce the efficiency and profitability of the fleet.
-They often force vessels to discard fish which is damaging for the morale of the fishermen who understand the need to rebuild fish stocks and are upset by the waste of fish when they are finding it difficult to remain economically viable.
+They often force vessels to discard fish which is damaging for the morale of the fishermen who understand the need to rebuild fish stocks and are upset by the waste of legal size fish when they are finding it difficult to remain economically viable.
 The analysis in FW 42 Section 7.2.5.1.1 explains: